 ‘The thoroughly integrated use of technology across the curriculum allows pupils to demonstrate their understanding through a variety of means and is used to overcome any barriers to learning.’
 Ofsted March 2012

 Our curriculum is enhanced by educational visits and visitors, authors, artists, musicians, scientists, theatre groups and through themes such as: Book Week, Everybody Writes Day, Multicultural Arts week, Eco Week, Black History Month, Language of the Month, Healthy Schools Week, Science Week and Enterprise Week.

 ‘Educational visits and homework are often linked to pupils’ curriculum work and this makes it more meaningful.’
 Ofsted March 2012

 Avenue Primary School is committed to be a Rights Respecting School, helping to empower young people to be aware of their own rights as children and of the rights of all other children throughout the world.
 It is led by UNICEF and based on the UN Convention of the Rights of the Child.
-This is embedded in all areas of school life.
+This is embedded in all areas of school life including the curriculum.